on debugging trans identity

 Maybe your body, too.

 So, you figure out that the error occurs in one of three functions (if you’re lucky).
-You add a console.log()
+You add a console.log() to each function:

 function one() {